 top of page

-How to Make Native Bee Hotels
+How to Make Native Bee Hotels (updated, first published in 2016)

-Making hotels is a fun and easy weekend activity that you can all do and is especially fun to do with your kids or grandchildren.
 Not only are they simple & cheap to make, they also provide many hours of entertainment watching the busy females darting in & out busily nesting.

 Constructing a home for cavity nesting solitary bees